tendry-lab/device-ui/src/help.md

 - Power up the device, and open the WiFi Settings on your phone (or laptop), you should see the new WiFi AP with SSID (name) similar to "bonsai-123456ABCDEF10202", where the "bonsai" is the product name, and "123456ABCDEF10202" are the unique symbols for each device (device ID).

 - Try to connect to the WiFi AP, you will be prompted to enter the password.
-The password is the product name followed by the first twelve characters of the device ID.
+The password is the product name followed by the first 12 characters of the device ID.
 For the example, for the "bonsai-123456ABCDEF10202" WiFi SSID, the password would be "bonsai-123456ABCDEF".

 - Once connected, try to accesse the Web GUI, by entering `bonsai-zero-a-1-k.local` into your web browser.